 You may ask: why not go ahead and treat a smaller, non-progressive curve just to be on the safe side?
 What can it hurt?
 While that may seem to make sense in the treatment of certain conditions, intervening at this point to treat scoliosis would actually be an over-treatment.
 Moreover, it could unnecessarily impact your child’s life by requiring him or her to wear a brace and possibly participate in therapy he or she doesn’t need.

-- In curves over 21º, more rotational deformity occurs in the spine, resulting in asymmetries in appearance.
+- In curves over 21º, the more rotational abnormality occurs in the spine, resulting in asymmetries in appearance.

 - In curves between 50º and 70º, respiratory impact can take place.